actions/javascript-action/README.md

    npm run all
    ```

    > This step is important!
-It will run [`ncc`](https://github.com/vercel/ncc)
+It will run [`rollup`](https://rollupjs.org/) to
-   > to build the final JavaScript action code with all dependencies included.
+   > build the final JavaScript action code with all dependencies included.
+If
-   > If you do not run this step, your action will not work correctly when it is
+   > you do not run this step, your action will not work correctly when it is
    > used in a workflow.
-This step also includes the `--license` option for
-   > `ncc`, which will create a license file for all of the production node
-   > modules used in your project.

 1. (Optional) Test your action locally